Vanilla JS awesome SVG loader demo

 Here's the list of these files:

-This is what essentially all UI frameworks do.
+This is what all UI frameworks do.
 However, this approach is recommended only when you need full control over SVGs.
-For other purposes, use other loading methods such as URL or symbols.
+For other purposes, use other rendering methods such as URL or symbols.

 SVGs can be loaded as a Data URI and displayed by setting <img src="data:image/svg+xml;..."> or background-image: url("data:image/svg+xml;...") .